 I am reminded of the philosopher who was informed by a lady that the world rested on a turtle.
 When asked what the turtle rested on, she replied it was "turtles all the way down".
 Our purpose is our children, whose purpose is their children.
 And so on.
 Each generation more important than the one before.
 Generation after generation, all the way down.

 This seems a self-defeating, infinite regression.
 I’d prefer our opium to be the struggle to create a living civilisation, which might daunt even our descendants.
 We should seek to emulate previous generations.
 Our obligation cannot be uniquely to the young, and those yet to be born.
 It is also to the living, and to the dead.

-Have your say What do you think is the opium of the people?
+What do you think is the opium of the people?
 Vote in our online poll

 Rory Stewart is a British MP and a former soldier who spent two years walking across Asia.
 He is the co-author of "Can Intervention Work?"